Mansi242401/Portfolio/sql_queries_with_results2.md

 |10|104|1|NULL|NULL|2020-01-11 18:34:49.000|
 |10|104|1|2, 6|1, 4|2020-01-11 18:34:49.000|

-We can observe in the above result that all empty strings and 'null' strings are converted to NULL values
+We can observe in the above result that all empty strings and 'null' strings are converted to NULL values<br>

+**2. Issue:**